Product

 Yet that rivalry can also be intimidating.

-You don’t want to back down, but you aren’t sure how to combat competition.
+You don't want to back down but aren't sure how to combat competition.
 Every company deals with this problem.
-What success comes down to is developing a plan to help you better serve your customers, accurate branding, and team support.
+Success comes down to developing a plan to help you better serve your customers, accurate branding, and team support.

-If you want to compete in business, you need to know the game.
+Business competitiveness refers to a company's ability to outperform rivals by delivering superior value to customers.
+To compete in business, you need to know the game.
 Becoming a competitor in your industry requires research, strategy, and some risk-taking.
-Read on for seven real-world ideas of strategies you can use to learn how to beat your competition in business.

 1. Know Your Customers

-Did you know 80% of companies don’t have enough customer data to build effective marketing campaigns?
+Customer intelligence is defined as the systematic collection and analysis of data about your customers' behaviors, preferences, and needs.
+Did you know that 80% of companies lack customer data to build effective marketing campaigns?

-Most marketers know their customers’ purchasing patterns, which is certainly helpful to track.
-But there is so much more information you can be using to continue refining your marketing plans.
+Most marketers know their customers' purchasing patterns, which is certainly helpful to track.
+But you can use so much more information to continue refining your marketing plans.

 By knowing your customers, you can build a relationship between them and your company, extending the customer lifecycle beyond only a couple of purchases.
 Data can help you get to know your customers.
 For example, social activity often helps marketers uncover critical insights regarding the timing of purchases and related searches.

-Using online tools such as Facebook’s Audience Insights, your company can better understand what ultimately triggers your customer to make a purchase.
+Using online tools such as Facebook's Audience Insights, your company can better understand what ultimately triggers your customers to purchase.

 2. Understand the Competition

-First, take a hard look at the things your competitor does.
+First, take a hard look at your competitor's activities.
 Does that company have intimate conversations with customers that lead to conversions?
-Do they have a unique angle to tell their story from?
+Do they have a unique angle from which to tell their story?

-Second, look to see what your competitor doesn’t do, and then try to fill in that part of the market.
+Second, look for what your competitor doesn't do and then try to fill that part of the market.

 In the 1980s, Canon and Xerox were competing in the market for copiers.
-Xerox thought Canon’s prices were ridiculously low based on their assumptions of the cost to create a copier.
+Xerox thought Canon's prices were ridiculously low based on their assumptions of the cost of creating a copier.

-Through examining the market, they found there were cheaper ways to make a copier.
-Through Xerox’s market research, they discovered that Canon found its way into the market through innovation, leading to a better market for consumers.
+Examining the market, they found cheaper ways to make a copier.
+Through Xerox's market research, they discovered that Canon found its way into the market through innovation, leading to a better market for consumers.

 3. Highlight Your Difference